IgnisDa/ryot/docs/guides/importing.md

   `https://www.goodreads.com/user/show/<user-id>-<username>`.
 You need to get the `user-id`.
 It will be a long number.
 - Enter this number in the input.

+## Notes

+- Imports are very difficult to have 100% success rate.
+Though we try our best, you might have to manually import some data from your previous provider.